timzaz/drone-monitor/README.md

 # Drone Monitor

-This app tracks the location of DSTI drones in realtime as they fly around the country.
+This app simulates the location tracking of drones in realtime as they fly around the country.

 The application is built with the Flask python framework with the Python Socket IO powering its `realtimeness`.

 ## How it works